aappleby/metroboy/README2.md

-This repo is the home of MetroBoy, GateBoy, and Plait.
+# This repo is the home of MetroBoy, GateBoy, and Plait.
 Metroboy is currently broken, don't use it.

-GateBoy
+## GateBoy

-GateBoy is a gate-level simulation of the original Game Boy hardware that was reverse-engineered from die shots of the original DMG-0? chip.
+GateBoy is a *gate-level* simulation of the original Game Boy hardware that was *reverse-engineered from die shots of the original DMG-01 chip*.
 It includes all the standard cells on the chip (minus the audio at the moment).
 It does not currently simulate the CPU at the gate level - it's made of custom logic and is a bit too blurry for me to decipher.
 GateBoy's CPU is instead my current best guess at how it might be implemented given the constraints implied by the rest of the chip.

 I owe a _huge_ amount of thanks to [Furrtek](https://github.com/furrtek) for his original [schematics](https://github.com/furrtek/DMG-CPU-Inside) that served as a [Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone) for getting the whole translation started.
 I've noted in the codebase where I found errors in the schematics - some have been reported back to Furrtek but there are still a lot of discrepancies.

+Big thanks are also owed to [Gekkio](https://github.com/gekkio) for his Mooneye emulator + tests that helped bootstrap Gateboy, and for the flash cart he designed that I used to build many many additional tests.

-How is this simulation connected to the Furrtek schematics?
+- How is this simulation connected to the Furrtek schematics?
   - Every gate in the Furrtek schematics has a corresponding line in the GateBoy source code.
 Lines are tagged like this - `/*#p08.ASUR*/` - this means that gate ASUR is on page 8 of the schematics, and the '#' indicates that I've manually traced the gate to verify that the schematic is correct.

-Is GateBoy a perfect simulation of a Game Boy?
+- Is GateBoy a perfect simulation of a Game Boy?
   - Actually no, for complicated reasons.
 The Game Boy chip has a handful of logic gates that operate [independently of the master clock](https://en.wikipedia.org/wiki/Asynchronous_circuit) and whose exact behavior depends on things like [gate delay](https://en.wikipedia.org/wiki/Propagation_delay).
 These gates create [glitches](https://en.wikipedia.org/wiki/Glitch) that depend heavily on the physical placement of the gates, the silicon process used to make them, and other weird things like temperature and voltage.
   - For example, there's a glitch in the external address bus logic that causes internal bus addresses like 0xFF20 to appear on the external bus even though the logic should prevent that.
 Due to input delays, not all of the inputs to gate LOXO (page 8 in the schematic) arrive at the same time.
 This causes LOXO to produce a glitch pulse that in turn causes latch ALOR to make a copy of one bit of the internal bus address.
 ALOR then drives that bit onto the external bus (through a few more gates) where it can be seen with an oscilloscope or logic analyzer.

-Wait, if glitches don't show up in the schematics then how did you figure that one out?
+- Wait, if glitches don't show up in the schematics then how did you figure that one out?
   - In this case we can deduce what's going on because we can see the side-effect of the glitch on the external bus and there's not that many possible ways that address signal could've gotten there.
 Other internal glitches are harder to figure out because they don't affect external circuits - they just show up as "something does not match the simulation".

-Why is GateBoy so slow?
+- Why is GateBoy so slow?
-GateBoy simulates every logic gate on the DMG chip, one gate at a time.
-Adding two 8-bit values isn't simulated as "a = b + c;", it's simulated as eight 1-bit addres and eight 1-bit registers and all the control logic that goes along with it.
+  - GateBoy simulates every logic gate on the DMG chip, one gate at a time.
+Adding two 8-bit values isn't simulated as "a = b + c;", it's simulated as eight 1-bit adders and eight 1-bit registers and all the control logic that goes along with it.

-In debug builds this includes a bunch of error checking to verify that gates aren't read before they're updated, that the simulation always stabilizes, other things like that.
+  - In debug builds, all gates also includes a bunch of error checking to verify that gates aren't read before they're updated, that buses aren't floating, that the simulation always stabilizes, and other things like that.

-GateBoy also simulates every clock _phase_, not just individual clock cycles.
+  - GateBoy also simulates every clock _phase_, not just individual clock cycles.
 While you may have read that the Game Boy runs at 1 megahertz, this is not quite correct.
 The 4.19 megahertz clock crystal feeds a set of gates (AFUR/ALEF/APUK/ADYK) that produce four 1 mhz clocks that are out of phase with each other.
 Those clocks are then combined by additional logic to create sub-clocks of various patterns and frequencies whose edges can lie on either the positive or negative edges of the 4.19 mhz master clock.
 So, it's more accurate to say that the Game Boy has a 1-megahertz, 8-phase clock.
 In GateBoy we give each phase a letter (A through H) and all sub-clocks have a suffix like this - `BALY_xBCDEFGH` - which indicates that the clock generated by gate BALY is high on phases B through H.

-Even with heroic
+  - Even with heroic optimization, we still only hit 6-8 fps on a modern CPU.

+## What's Plait?

+Plait is a tool for visualizing and untangling the mess of gates that makes up GateBoy.
+It's not at all finished yet, but there's enough functionality to be useful.
+It's also quite fun to poke around in the graph and see how things like the pixel pipe are actually implemented, gate-wise.

-So what comes after GateBoy?
+## So what comes after GateBoy?

- - The next step after this is LogicBoy, which will be a simulation that's equivalent at the register level to GateBoy but expresses the logic in more conventional C.
+The next step after this is LogicBoy, which will be a simulation that's equivalent at the register level to GateBoy but expresses the logic in more conventional C instead of and/or/not/etc. gates.

-And after that?
+## And after that?

+MetroBoy will be rewritten so that its externally visible behavior exactly matches LogicBoy.

-And what's the whole point of this, anyhow?
+# That's a lot of stuff.
+What's the overarching point of all this, anyhow?

-The overarching point of GateBoy to give me a starting point to work on Metron, which is my long-term project to build a set of programming tools to bridge between the C/C++ universe used by software and the Verilog/VHDL universe used by hardware.
+GateBoy, LogicBoy, and MetroBoy exist to give me a starting point for working on Metron, which is my long-term project to build a set of programming tools that can bridge between the C/C++ universe used by software and the Verilog/VHDL universe used by hardware.
 Eventually there will be a single codebase that, using some custom tools, can be translated directly to C++ and run on a PC or that can be translated to SystemVerilog and run on a FPGA.